Encounters of the Spooky Kind

-Encounters of the Spooky Kind (鬼打鬼) is a 1980 Hong Kong martial arts comedy horror film starring and directed by Sammo Hung, written by Hung and Huang Ying, and produced by Hung's film production company Bo Ho Film Company.
-Released as Spooky Encounters in the United States and also known as Close Encounters of the Spooky Kind, the latter title more blatantly mimicking the title of the film Close Encounters of the Third Kind (1977), Encounters of the Spooky Kind popularized the production of films based on the jiangshi of Chinese legends in the Hong Kong film industry, though it was not the first.
-As Andrew Heskens of EasternKicks wrote, "Sammo Hung [...] took the idea of hopping vampires/deceased from The Shadow Boxing (aka The Spiritual Boxer II) and turned it into a phenomenon with Encounter of the Spooky Kind, and things were never the same."
-Encounters of the Spooky Kind was also one of Hong Kong's first action horror comedies.
+Encounters of the Spooky Kind (鬼打鬼 (Guǐ dǎ guǐ, Ghost Against Ghost)) (Note: The film also has the onscreen title Encounter of the Spooky Kind.) is a 1980 Hong Kong martial arts comedy horror film starring and directed by Sammo Hung, written by Hung and Huang Ying, and produced by Hung's film production company Bo Ho Film Company.
+Hung stars as Cheung, a rickshaw worker whose wife is having an affair with one of his wealthy clients.
+His wife and her lover hire a powerful sorcerer to kill Cheung, who is aided by the sorcerer's colleague (Chung Fat).

-In the film, a man is targeted for killing by his wife's lover.
-The lover employs a witch, who unleashes jiangshi, vampires, and spirits against the husband.
-The attacks are countered by a rival sorcerer, who takes the husband as his disciple.
-The events escalate to a battle between the sorcerers.

-The film was followed by a 1990 stand-alone sequel starring Hung and Lam Ching-ying, Encounters of the Spooky Kind II (also known as Close Encounters of the Spooky Kind 2), which has no relation to Encounters of the Spooky Kind.
+Released as Spooky Encounters in the United States, the film is also known as Close Encounters of the Spooky Kind, a more blatant mimicry of the title of the film Close Encounters of the Third Kind (1977).
+Encounters of the Spooky Kind was one of the first Hong Kong-produced action horror comedies; it popularized the production of films featuring jiangshi, hopping vampires of Chinese folklore, though it was not the first film to feature jiangshi.
+Encounters of the Spooky Kind was followed by a 1990 stand-alone sequel starring Hung and Lam Ching-ying, Encounters of the Spooky Kind II (also known as Close Encounters of the Spooky Kind 2).
 A soft reboot directed by Dick Wei was filmed in 2016.